pedrominare/pedrominare/README.md

 - 👋 Hi, I’m Pedro Minaré - @pedrominare
-- 👀 I’m interested in learning programming languages in order to be a developer.
+- 👀 I’m a Java and Python developer.
-- 🌱 I’m currently learning JavaScript, Node.JS, Python and Ruby.
+- 🌱 I’m currently working with Python and Java
 - 💞️ I’m looking to collaborate on open-source projects acting on back-end side.
 - 📫 You can reach me through e-mail: pedrominare94@gmail.com